 Initially studying history, Flora trained in fine jewellery at Medway, becoming Director of Electrum Gallery and gained experience in the workshops of a number of British jewellers before taking an MA at St Martins.

-“I fell in love with jewellery early, playing with my mother’s Tibetan carved beads and my grandmother’s heirloom treasures.
-The first piece of jewellery that I was given as a child was an ancient carved bird from the archaeological site at Taxila.
-I still have that bird - it encapsulates my passion for jewellery and for antiquity.
-Initially I took a degree in history, but ultimately I was drawn to train in fine jewellery, completing a BA at KIAD Medway and working for a number of British jewellery houses."
+“I fell in love with jewellery early, playing with my mother’s Tibetan beads and my grandmother’s heirlooms.
+The first piece of jewellery I was given as a child was an ancient carved bird at the archaeological site in Taxila.
+I still have that bird and it encapsulates the passion for Asia, antiquity and mythology that underpin my designs."

 Flora has won a number of prizes, was a New Designer of the Year 2017 finalist in the UK Jewellery Awards and has recently made it to the finals of the Professional Jewellery Awards 2018.
 She is available for consultations by appointment at the Goldsmiths Centre in Hatton Garden, Clerkenwell.